Hole in the Wall

 - A new sequence of cards placed in a turn of play does not have to match consecutively with cards already placed on the display either from previous turns of play or previous sequences played in the current turn, but when the cards do match, more points are scored.
 See illustration 2 for clarification.

-- A player may choose to exchange any number of cards from hand for an equal number of replacement cards drawn from the stock of undealt cards rather than place cards on the display.
+- At the start of a turn, after receiving replacement cards to bring the hand up to four cards, a player may choose to exchange any number of cards from hand for an equal number of replacement cards drawn from the stock of undealt cards rather than place cards on the display.
 The discarded cards are added face down to the bottom of the stock pile.

 - A card may not be removed from the display once it is placed in position.